jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.10 FeaturePreservingDenoise

-Reduces short-scale variation in an input DEM using a modified Sun et al. (2007) algorithm.
+Reduces short-scale variation in an input DEM using a modified Sun et al. (2007) algorithm..

 *Parameters*: